PrefectHQ/prefect/docs/api-ref/rest-api/index.md

 ### Requests with Prefect

-Here's an example that uses the Requests library with Prefect Cloud to return the five newest artifacts.
+This example uses the Requests library with Prefect Cloud to return the five newest artifacts.

 ```python
 import requests